Starting a new business? Get 40% off our accountancy services for 3 months! 😎

 Eligible employers can claim relief on the cost of their National Insurance bill using the Employment Allowance.

-In 2024/25 the Employment Allowance is
+In 2026/27 the Employment Allowance is

-Class 1A or 1B National Insurance for employers
+Class 1A National Insurance for employers

-The rate of Class 1A and 1B National Insurance is the same as Class 1 (Secondary) NI which employers pay on wages.
-Employers can report these benefits through payroll or by submitting a P11D form, as well as submitting a P11D(b) form to report the National Insurance they owe.
+The rate of Class 1A National Insurance is the same as Class 1 (Secondary) NI which employers pay on wages.
+Employers can report these benefits through payroll or by submitting a P11D form, although the option to use a P11D form won’t be available from April 2027 onwards (except to report employment related loans and accommodation).

 National Insurance for self-employed people